-1- Wander the narrow winding streets
+Wander the narrow winding streets

 Drink Aperol Spritz

 The Spritz originated in Venice when it was part of the Austrian empire.
 It’s a version of the Austrian Spritzer, which is white wine and soda in equal parts.
 Today the spritz is the most common aperitif in Venice, and it’s drank with Aperol, Campari, or Cynar.
 That’s what the orange, red and brown watery drinks you’ll see on the streets of Venice are about!

-3- Have an espresso in Piazza San Marco
+Have an espresso in Piazza San Marco

-Yes of course it will be overpriced but how expensive can an expresso be?
+Yes of course an espresso in Piazza San Marco in Venice will be overpriced but how expensive can an espresso be?
 Just sip on your coffee while you gaze the San Marco Basilica and people watch.
 Also, it’s really nice to walk the Piazza when the sun comes down and the lights come on.

-4- Watch sunset at the Rialto bridge
+Watch sunset at the Rialto bridge

-5- Take a gondola ride
+Take a gondola ride

 Eat like a Venetian

 Polenta and seafood dishes are traditional from Venetian as well as Bigoli, which are thick fresh noodles which you can eat with a variety of sauces.
 Some restaurants to try: La Zucca, Trattoria Antiche Carampane, Osteria alle Testiere, Osteria Enoteca Ai Artisti.
 If you really are a food lover, you can try this street food tour with a local guide.

-7- Cross the Bridge of Sighs
+Cross the Bridge of Sighs

-This bridge takes that name because it is where convicts would get the “last view of Venice” before their imprisonment, or execution.
+This bridge takes its name because it is where convicts would get the “last view of Venice” before their imprisonment, or execution.
 There is a nicer legend around this bridge which says that if a couple kisses while drifting under the bridge at sunset, as the bells of St Mark’s Campanile ring out, it will enjoy eternal love and happiness.
 The bridge is beautiful, by the way.

-8- Take a day trip to another island
+Take a day trip to another island

-Both Burano and Murano are islands you can travel to as a day trip by taking a vaporetto (public ferry).
+Both Burano and Murano are islands you can travel to as a day trip from Venice by taking a vaporetto (public ferry).
 Burano would be my first choice as it’s this cute little island with colorful houses which just makes postcard perfect photos.
 Some consider it a slice of paradise!
 Murano is a must go for glass lovers as there you can get all sorts of hand-blown glass ornaments and even watch a demonstration.
-If you are in Venice for a couple of days you can visit both either separately or take a tour that takes you to both in half day.
+If you are in Venice for a couple of days you can visit both either separately or why not take a tour that takes you to both in half day.

 Admire San Mark’s Basilica

 This is one of the most iconic sites of Venice.
 It’s located in Piazza San Marco, and it’s known for its gorgeous mosaic and golden details.
 It is impressive to say the least.

-10- View Venice from above
+View Venice from above

 St. Mark’s Campanile is the bell tower of St. Marks’ Basilica.
 Climb the stairs to get a panoramic view of the city.
 Lines can get pretty lengthy in the summer, so arrive early or invest in a skip the line ticket!